 While a DAC is a Digital to Analog Converter, an ADC is an Analog to Digital Converter.
 This means that one is made for the way out and the other for the way in.
-Both of them fulfill the same mission which is translating, and by having both at the same quality level you can achieve an all-around professional-sounding studio.
+Both of them fulfil the same mission, which is translating; and by having both at the same quality level you can achieve an all-around professional sounding studio.

 Let’s go a little deeper into this difference.

 Inside every audio interface in the world, you will find an ADC.

 Depending on the capabilities of the ADC, the resulting sound quality of the incoming data will be.
 As you might know, when an analog waveform is translated to a digital environment, the curve is sampled until it can get as close as possible to the original.